Interfaith Nutrition Network: History

 The INN was founded as a soup kitchen in Hempstead, NY in 1983 by a group of volunteers headed by Patricia O'Connor and Michael Moran, then a chaplain at Hofstra University.
 Thirty people responded to their call for volunteers to create a soup kitchen; the effort was a success and news about the soup kitchen spread through word of mouth.

 In 1984, the organization expanded to offer solutions for homelessness.
 The group opened an emergency shelter.
 The INN subsequently developed into a comprehensive organization with a variety of programs to aid the hungry and homeless on Long Island.

 As of 2013, INN operations had grown to include 14 soup kitchens, three emergency shelters, and one long-term housing program.
 The INN is composed of people from many ethnic and faith communities and does not discriminate toward members of any religion, race, or ethnicity.

 One of the initial volunteers, Jean Kelly, now serves as Executive Director of the organization.
-The group hosts an annual dinner, called the INNkeepers' Ball, to honor INN volunteers, to raise awareness and to raise funds for the organization.
+The group hosts an annual dinner, called the INNkeepers' Ball, to honour INN volunteers, raise awareness and raise funds for the organization.
 Over $1 million was raised at the 2013 event.